koebricksgirl/w8w/README.md

 - **Run Workflows:** Trigger manually or via webhook.
 - **View Executions:** See past runs and debug with logs.
 - **Distributed Execution:** Workflows are queued via Redis Streams and processed by workers for scalability and reliability.
+- **Live Monitoring:** Watch nodes start, succeed, or fail in real time as workflows run.

 ---